Katherine Farley, P.E. speaks at STEM Symposium

 With the new construction brought up to grade, the historic building was repositioned to its final resting place, approximately 12 feet east of its original location.
 Now elevated above a one-story underground garage, this final relocation enabled the seamless integration of the new 11-story luxury condo with the historic villa’s façade.

-Design Build Strategy Integrates Historic with The Modern
+Design Build Strategy Integrates Historic with the Modern

 Preserving this 85-year-old historic building not only enhances the character and sense of community in Surfside but also safeguards its history.
 This innovative project, requiring considerable skill and expertise, involved the restoration of reinforced concrete and CMU that had undergone considerable deterioration over time and did not meet stringent modern building codes.
 The building's temporary relocation to a staging area allowed for the construction of the below-grade parking level, after which it was moved back to its permanent location on top of the Level 1 slab.
 Finally, the replacement of the interior floors and old load-bearing walls and columns with new hybrid PT framing while seamlessly integrating with the new luxury development makes this project truly worthy of recognition.